tdnvl/learning-flask/README.md

 `heroku create`

 Heroku will ask for credentials and return a custom URL.

-A git repo will be built, too.
+Changes can be pushed directly to the Heroku app through:

+`git push heroku master`

 ## Postgres database